- Public Finance

 Capital Assets are all types of property that are held by a company or government entity for investment and useful purposes.
-While most types of property are considered capital assets, some types of property are not included as capital assets, including real property (land and buildings).
+While most types of property are considered capital assets, some types of property are not included as capital assets, including (land and buildings).

 Long-Term Debt Obligations

 Loans and financial obligations lasting over one year.
 Long-term debt which would include any financing or leasing obligations that are to come due in a greater than 12-month period.
 Such obligations would include company bond issues or long-term leases that have been capitalized on a firm’s balance sheet.

 Arranegements by organization that are owned, orperated, or governed by two or more participants as separate specific activities subject to join control in which both parties retain an ongoing financial interests or responsibility.

 Tax imposed by municipalities based on the estimated value of property.